kleydon/SOFA-issue-1174-repro/README.md

 ```

 When the SOFA version is rolled back to v0.11.2 (by editing `package.json`'s "sofa" entry, removing `package-lock.json`, and re-doing steps 1-3 above) - the request above is handled perfectly.

-Note: The relevant resolver for the login-by-phone endpoint is in the file: src/resolvers.ts.